christopheraue/christopheraue.net/_posts/2014-03-05-vertical-align.md

 meta_description: Vertical-align has some seemingly mysterious rules at work.
 This article forces them to show their true color.
 And make them work for you!
 ---

-Whenever I design for the web I come across at least a couple of situations where I need to place some elements side by side and align them properly along a horizontal line.
+Often I need to vertically align elements side by side.

 Sometimes I solve it with `float`, sometimes with `position: absolute`, sometimes even dirty by manually adding margins or paddings.

 I don't really like these solutions.
 Floats only align at their tops and need to be cleared manually.
 Absolute positioning takes the elements out of the flow so they do no longer affect their surroundings.
 And working with fixed margins and paddings immediately breaks things on the tiniest change.

 But there is another player here: **`vertical-align`**.
 I think it deserves more credit.
 Ok, technically, using `vertical-align` for layout is a hack, since it wasn't invented for this reason.
 It's there to align text and elements next to text.
 Nonetheless, you can also use `vertical-align` in different contexts to align elements very flexible and fine-grained.
 The sizes of elements need not to be known.
 Elements stay in the flow so other elements can react to changed dimensions of those.
 This makes it a valuable option.